Disabilities Services At Georgian Court University

 I Had An IEP Or 504 Plan In High School.
 Do I Have These In College?

 Although there are no IEPs at the college level, your IEP or 504 Plan can be used to outline the college accommodations you require.
 Please send us your IEP, 504 Plan, or other documentation to support your need for accommodations.

-TLC is a highly specialized, fee-based program for students with documented mild to moderate learning disabilities.
+The Learning Center Program (TLC) is a highly specialized, fee-based program for students with documented mild to moderate learning disabilities.
 The program offers individuals one-on-one support with a professional staff member.
 Highlights of The Learning Center program include:

-- one-on-one sessions with academic support specialists that help students develop time management, organizational, study, and testing skills;
+- one-on-one sessions with Academic Support Specialists that help students develop time management, organizational, study, and testing skills;

 - content tutoring in many subject areas and evaluation of progress through tracking of grades, assignments, and reports;